Mintbase/Grants-Program/applications/yiban_chen1.md

 The audience will be users that want to start using web3 for communication, website hosting and login.
 We also expect to support Substrate blockchain developers, which will want to reuse our pallets and connect to our infrastructure.
 In the future we'll integrate and support cross-chain messaging by leveraging XCMP.

-- **_Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?_**
+- **_Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?_**

 We are unaware of any of project that is focusing on critical components, such as email/communication, basic web3 hosting, and decentralized federated login, these services will enable a user to move from web2 to web3.